 A low-pressure compressor is used to convey the stored biogas to the upgrading equipment.
 After upgrading a high-pressure compressor is required to fill the cylinders.

 We invite you to watch our video about these compressors below:

 At the high-tech end of the biogas industry are the large biogas plants which are increasingly being used to produce purified biogas at a very high quality, and that is called “biomethane”.

 Methane (biomethane), does not liquefy at low pressures in the way that propane and many other hydrocarbon gases do.

 This makes it necessary to compress it to higher pressures, and that makes it harder to compress.

-This is usually called “upgrading” and the biogas compressor for this application is designed to raise the gas pressure to grid distribution pressure.
+Biogas needs purifying before it can be used.
+This is usually called “upgrading” and the biogas compressor for this application is designed to raise the gas pressure to:

-Biomethane, is also a great vehicle fuel for the replacement of LPG and CNG, but for equivalent calorific value must be compressed to higher pressures.
+Biomethane is a great vehicle fuel for the replacement of LPG and CNG, but for equivalent calorific value must be compressed to higher pressures.

-There are also biogas compression systems that at the lowest level of the technology which simply comprise weights placed on the top of biogas storage tanks.
+There are also small and home biogas compression methods that are at the lowest level of the technology.
+The idea of these is that they deliver raw biogas to a stove gas ring.
+These so-called “compressors” simply comprise weights placed on the top of flexible biogas storage tanks.